gordon-yeh-medme/hackathon-pharmacy-homepage/instructions.md

 ## Core Components

-### Announcement Banner
+### Hero Banner

-- **Description:** A sticky banner at the top of the page that can be dismissed.
+- **Description:** A prominent banner section at the top of the page that sets the tone for the website.
 - **Content:**
-  - A single line of text for the announcement
+  - A title/heading text
-  - A link (optional)
-  - A close button
+  - A call-to-action (CTA) button
+  - Background color using the main theme color
 - **Developer Alignment:**
-  - Banner should be sticky and appear above all other content
+  - Banner should span the full width of the page
-  - Maximum width should be constrained (e.g., max-w-2xl) and centered
+  - Content should be constrained (e.g., max-w-7xl) and centered
-  - Use eye-catching but on-brand colors to draw attention
-  - Banner state (open/closed) should persist in localStorage
+  - Use the website's theme color for the background
+  - Text should have sufficient contrast with the background color
-  - Ensure the close button is accessible via keyboard
+  - Ensure the CTA button is accessible via keyboard
+  - Responsive text sizing for different screen sizes
   - Example input:
     ```json
     {